African Grey Parrot vs Alexandrine Parakeet: Complete Comparison (2026)

 Health and Lifespan Comparison

 African Grey Parrot has a typical lifespan of 40-60 years (some live 80+ years), while Alexandrine Parakeet lives approximately 25-30 years.
 Health profiles differ significantly between these birds.
-African Grey Parrot is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Alexandrine Parakeet faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+African Grey Parrot is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Alexandrine Parakeet faces its own health challenges including species-specific conditions.
+Both have similar health-risk counts on paper, but the actual conditions and management differ meaningfully.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health